If you’ve just been diagnosed with Polycystic Ovary Syndrome (also known as PCOS), you will probably have many questions, like… What is PCOS?

 One of the issues now known to lead to and aggravate PCOS is insulin resistance.
 Your body produces insulin to allow your cells to ‘take in’ glucose.
 When a person’s body cannot respond properly to the insulin, it produces excessive amounts known as hyperinsulinemia.

 As hyperinsulinemia continues, insulin resistance results.

-The excess insulin causes the ovaries to swell and develop cysts, and stimulates secretion of excess amounts of androgen.
-These ‘male hormones’ affect regular ovulation, the menstrual cycle and cause the masculine characteristics associated with PCOS.
+The excess insulin causes the ovaries to swell and develop cysts, and stimulates the secretion of excessive amounts of androgen.
+These ‘male hormones’ affect regular ovulation, and the menstrual cycle and cause the masculine characteristics associated with PCOS.